bbauska/meta-react-basics/README.md

 Welcome to React basics.

-In this course, you&apos;ll be introduced to the basics of working with React.
+In this course, you'll be introduced to the basics of working with React.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 04.
 3 basics of react (0x) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->